awslabs/aws-data-api-python-sdk/CallingMethods.md

 #### Parameters

 * `data_type` - The Data Type/Namespace to perform a lineage search on
-* `id` - The Primary Key of the Item you wish to search for References from
+* `item_id` - The Primary Key of the Item you wish to search for References from
 * `direction` - Enum indicating the direction of search. `UP`/`DataAPIClient.SEARCH_UPSTREAM` for an upstream search (objects that reference the indicated ID), or `DOWN`/`DataAPIClient.SEARCH_DOWNSTREAM` for a downstream search (objects that the indicated ID references)
 * `max_depth` - Depth of the search in generations of References